 Simple starting point vs headroom for growth

-A simpler starting design is easier to ship, but it may hit performance, data-volume, and operating-cost limits surprisingly early.
+A simpler starting design ships faster, but it can hit performance, data-volume, and operating-cost limits sooner than you expect — and then you are reworking it under load.

 Stronger consistency vs availability and response speed